OADA/oada-certs/README.md

 // clientcert = JSON object that is the decoded client certicate
 // valid = true if cert was decodable with a correct signature
 // details = array of details about the validation process to help with debugging a cert
+// NOTE: if the certificate is untrusted, it cannot use a jku in the signature,
+//    it must use a jwk to be considered valid.
+This avoids fetching potentially malicious URL's.

 // Self-explanatory utilities for working with JWK key sets (jwks): oadacerts.jwksutils.isJWK(key)